flyteorg/flyte/rsts/deployment/plugin_setup/k8s/tensorflow_operator.rst

 .. _deployment-plugin-setup-k8s-tensorflow-operator:

-Kubeflow Tensorflow Operator Plugin Setup
+Kubeflow TensorFlow Operator Plugin Setup
 -----------------------------------------

 This guide gives an overview of how to set up the Tensorflow operator in your Flyte deployment.